Hero Backdrop

-Dealing with the affairs of mentally incapacitated individuals requires specialist advice.
-Our expert Court of Protection solicitors are on hand to provide specialist and sensitive advice.
+Helping clients suffering from a loss of mental capacity requires specialist assistance.
+Our Court of Protection solicitors are on hand to provide expert and sensitive advice.

 What is the Court of Protection?